 Typically the speed of the motor is 1800 rpm or 3600 rpm when running without any load.
 When the load is connected, the speed can go down to 1725 rpm and 3450 rpm respectively.

 The no-load speed of the motor is given by:

 Speed(rpm) = (Frequency of AC power X 120)/number of poles

-There is a switch known as centrifugal switch which is connected in series with the START winding.
+There is a switch known as the centrifugal switch which is connected in series with the START winding.
 This mechanical switch will open when the motor speed reaches 75% of the rated speed typically within 2 seconds.
-Once the switch opened, the START winding in circuit is disconnected.
+Once the switch opens, the START winding in the circuit is disconnected.

 This is to protect the START winding from overheating.
 When the motor is powered off, the switch will close the circuit to get ready for the next starting of the motor.

 These days, electronic relay is also being widely used to disconnect the START winding.

 Capacitor-Start Air Conditioner Motor